 About us

-The Humanitarian Journalism Research Project is jointly led by Prof Mel Bunce (City, University of London), Dr Martin Scott (University of East Anglia) and Dr Kate Wright (University of Edinburgh).
+The Humanitarian Journalism Research Project is jointly led by Professor Mel Bunce (City, University of London), Professor Martin Scott (University of East Anglia) and Dr Kate Wright (University of Edinburgh).
 If you have any questions about our research or want to find out more then please do get in touch with one of us.

 Email: melanie.bunce.1@city.ac.uk

-Dr Martin Scott is an associate professor in Media and International Development at the University of East Anglia.
+Prof Martin Scott is an Professor of Media and Global Development at the University of East Anglia.
 His research and teaching focusses on the intersection of media studies and development studies.
 He is currently researching media’s influence on humanitarian aid, international media freedom initiatives, international journalism and media capture.
 He has previously published research on foundation-funded news, representations of Africa, celebrities and development, audiences of distant suffering and the political roles of popular culture.
 These issues are also explored in his book Media and Development (Zed Books, 2014).

 Email: Martin.Scott@uea.ac.uk